 The center organizes and co-sponsors an engaging mix of activities throughout the academic year, ranging from social events to skill building workshops.
+View our event calendar to see upcoming and past programming.
 Any student—whether or not they are affiliated with a club or student organization—can plan their own events.
 To support these student leaders, the center offers guidance in how to develop and execute a successful event plan.

 Traditional Events: Black and White Ball, Midnight Breakfast, Movie on the Meadow, Club and Community Action Fair, Spring Fling

 Sample Programs: Crafternoons, How to Plan an Event, LGBTQIA2S Pride, Family Trick-or-Treat, Orientation Throwback, Leisure on the Lawn, All-Lounge Breakfast